-- c. the risk to the University cannot be reasonably managed and the student/application should be withdrawn. - 1.6 Decisions of the panel and supporting factors will be recorded. - 1.7 Students/applicants will be notified of the decision of the panel in writing within seven working days from the date of the meeting.

-2. Programmes that do require an enhanced DBS certificate as a condition of admission:
+- 1.5 Following consideration of the case, the panel will deliberate in private and may decide that: - a. the risk to the University can be managed with no further action; - the risk to the University can be managed but that restrictions on the student/applicant should be applied (such as a refusal to allow accommodation on-site or the imposition of a curfew on campus attendance); - c. the risk to the University cannot be reasonably managed and the student/application should be withdrawn. - 1.6 Decisions of the panel and supporting factors will be recorded. - 1.7 Students/applicants will be notified of the decision of the panel in writing within seven working days from the date of the meeting. - 2.
+Programmes that do require an enhanced DBS certificate as a condition of admission:

-Where students are enrolled /apply to a course carrying professional registration and/or requires an enhanced DBS certificate as a condition of entry, the case will be referred to the relevant faculty for consideration (initial investigation).
+Where students are enrolled/apply to a course carrying professional registration and/or requiring an enhanced DBS certificate as a condition of entry, the case will be referred to the relevant faculty for consideration (initial investigation).